 Please allow two weeks for processing (four weeks during peak processing periods of June through August).
 It is important to remember that approval of an appeal does not guarantee receipt of additional aid.
 Also, because certain additional aid resources are limited, we recommend filing as soon as possible.

-- Books and supply expenses exceed the current cost of attendance (COA) allocation.
+· Books and supply expenses exceed the current COA allocation.

 Please note- the following are not considered for a Cost of Attendance Appeal:

 · Car repairs